DataValues/Geo/README.md

 ### 1.1.2 (alpha)

-* Precision detection in `GlobeCoordinateParser` now does have a lower bound of 0.00000001°
+* Precision detection in `GlobeCoordinateParser` now has a lower bound of 0.00000001°

 ### 1.1.1 (2014-10-21)